IyerS/ProjectShowcase/README.md

 **PROJECT 5: Text sentiment analysis from google reviews of restaurants.
-Predict the sentiment based on text SKILL SHOWCASE: Python, Tensorflow/Keras, text analysis
+Predict the sentiment based on text SKILL SHOWCASE: Python, Tensorflow/Keras, text analysis**

+**PROJECT 6: Chi square test to analyse impact of mailer type on signup using the grocery dataset SHILL SHOWCASE: Hypothesis testing and analysis**